 Repair consists of removing malfunctioning components and replacing them with new ones.
-There are no components inside the cabinet that can be repaired by the customer.
+There are no components inside the cabinet that can be repaired by the customer except for the flow module.

-Refer to the wiring diagrams in Section 7 for connections.
+Refer to the pneumatic and wiring diagrams in Section 7 for connections.

-WARNING: Whenever replacing a component that interfaces with the exterior of the cabinet, such as a gun harness receptacle, make sure that the dust-tight intergrity of the cabinet is intact by installing the correct gaskets and seals.
+WARNING: Whenever replacing a component that interfaces with the exterior of the cabinet, such as an iFlow digital flow module, make sure that the dust-tight integrity of the cabinet is intact by installing the correct gaskets and seals.
 Failure to maintain the dust-tight integrity of the cabinet could invalidate agency approvals and create a hazardous condition.